neogeographica/chaintool/docs/overview.rst

    chaintool <commandgroup> <operation> [flag flag ...] [argument argument ...]

 The "commandgroup" identifies a group of related tasks, while the "operation" is a specific task.
-In some cases a commandgroup only has one task, so there is no operation; in those cases the invocation would look like this:
+In some cases a commandgroup only does one thing, so there are no "operations" to choose among; in those cases the invocation would look like this:

 .. code-block:: none

    chaintool <commandgroup> [flag flag ...] [argument argument ...]

 The optional flags are specific to the chosen commandgroup/operation and can be specified in single-hyphen single-letter form (e.g. ``-i``) or double-hyphen full-word form (e.g. ``--ignore-errors``).

 To finish out the commandline, the commandgroup/operation may have one or more required positional arguments and may support additional optional positional arguments.

 For example, the following invocation would create one of the variations on the ``foo`` command that was mentioned in the previous subsection: